alncat/opusDSD/README.md

 - the final argument is the number of clusters for kmeans clustering.

 The analysis result will be stored in /work/hrd/analyze.15, i.e., the output directory plus the epoch number you analyzed, using the above command.

+After running the above command once, you can skip umap embedding step by appending the command in analyze.sh with ```--skip-umap```.
+Our analysis script will read the pickled umap directly.

 You can generate the volume corresponds to each cluster centroid using